Special Damages: Types, Claims, and Legal Standards

 To help put a cost on these factors, the plaintiff may call on expert witnesses to offer testimony.
 General Damage costs can vary depending on the plaintiff.
 As a result, general damages awards in tort claims can be different even if the circumstances of the cases are similar.

-If you need help with a claim for special damages, you can post your job on UpCounsel's marketplace.
+If you need help with special damages, you can post your job on UpCounsel's marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
 Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.